-Dance from Colours and Play with Stones: Experimental Films for the Little Ones
+Dance of Colours and Play with Stones: Experimental Films for the Little Ones

 Do preschool children need identification figures and a narrative-oriented story when they see films?
 Or are they also open to abstract films?
 What happens when they are shown Len Lyes’ experimental animated film RAINBOW DANCE (GB 1936), Norman McLaren’s BEGONE DULL CARE (Trübsal Ade, CA 1949) or Jan Švankmajer’s HRA S KAMENY (Spiel mit Steinen, AT 1965)?